Can We Think Like Water?

 Can we create a gathering of scientists, artists, practitioners, community members, and civic officials to imagine otherwise, to practice collaboratively on the health of our entire watery ecosystem: waters, air, soils, fish, birds, insects, and ourselves?

-How might we share our hopes, findings, and actions?
+Share our hopes, findings, and actions.

 meanderings